Search eBooks and more, including digital media

 There are to be no open flames generated in the library.
 This includes, but is not limited to, flames produced by candles, pocket lighters and matches.

 The Edith Stein Center contains a research library pertaining to Edith Stein.
-While the room is open to students wishing to reserve a quiet area to study, requests for research appointments should be directed to Dr. Melissa Chastain.
+The room is open to students as a quiet study area, all requests for research appointments should be directed to Dr. Melissa Chastain.